 How is fixed-rate interest calculated?

-Banks and mortgage lenders will take the prime rate into consideration when setting fixed-rate mortgage rates.
-They will also take into account competing lenders rates, and economic factors such as inflation, the demand for money throughout the country and stock market performance to determine where their interest rates should sit.
+Banks and mortgage lenders will take the prime rate into consideration when setting fixed mortgage rates.
+They may also look at competing lenders rates along with economic variables such as inflation and stock market performance to determine where their interest rates should sit.
 This is typically the rate they’ll advertise for fixed rate mortgages when marketing to clients.

 - Consistent payments.
 Since the interest rate doesn’t change throughout the loan term, your monthly payments will be the same, which can help with cash flow, budgeting and lifestyle management.

-- Simplicity.
-Fixed-rate mortgages are generally easier to compare than variable rates, as the math is more straightforward and you don’t have to consider the complex factors associated with variable rates.
+- Easy to compare.
+Fixed rate mortgages are generally easier to compare than variable rates as the math is more straightforward and you don’t have to consider the complex factors associated with variable rates.

 - Protected from rate rises.
-If you have a fixed-rate mortgage for a long term, say 10 years, and rates increase after a couple of years, then you won’t be at risk of defaulting on your loan due to higher monthly payments.
-Conversely, if rates fall, then you can refinance if possible.
+If you have a fixed rate mortgage for a long term and rates increase after a couple of years, then you won’t be at risk of defaulting on your loan due to higher monthly payments.
+(Conversely, you can refinance if rates fall in some cases.)

 - Protected from inflation.
 Regardless of changes to inflation in the market, your interest rate will remain stable throughout your loan term.

-- Your term will expire sooner than later.
-Loan terms on mortgages typically sit between six months to 10 years.
-Once the term reaches maturity, you’ll need to accept a new interest rate from your current lender – or try to score a better deal with a new lender.
+- Your term will expire.
+Loan terms on mortgages typically sit between 6 months to 10 years.
+Once your term reaches maturity, you’ll need to accept a new interest rate from your current lender – or try to score a better deal with a new lender.